marshallshen/blog/_posts/2017-08-11-build-restful-api-microservice-with-go.md

 ```

-Next, we need to connect the webservice with database, we choose `mysql` as the database and [mysql go-sql-driver](https://github.com/go-sql-driver/mysql) as the databaes driver.
-To do that, we create a `db.go` inside `app` folder because it belongs to the same package **app**.
+Next, we need to connect the web service with a database, we choose `MySQL` as the database and [MySQL go-sql-driver](https://github.com/go-sql-driver/mysql) as the database driver.
+To do that, we create a db.go inside app folder because it belongs to the same package **app**.

 ```go
 package app